Palestinians: Israeli forces kill 2 in West Bank gun battle

-TEL AVIV, Israel (AP) — Israeli troops and special forces engaged in an hours-long gun battle with armed Palestinians in the occupied West Bank Sunday, Israeli police said, killing at least two Palestinians, according to the Palestinian rescue service.
+NABLUS, West Bank (AP) — Israeli troops and special forces on an arrest mission exchanged fire with Palestinians barricaded in a house in the occupied West Bank on Sunday, Israeli police said.
+The local rescue service said two Palestinians were killed.

-Police said the battle deep inside the city of Nablus erupted during an arrest raid, when armed men barricaded themselves inside the suspect’s home.
-Police said “a number” of armed Palestinians were killed, without specifying, and said no Israeli forces were wounded.
+Israeli police said a number of armed Palestinians were killed during the hours-long battle deep inside the city of Nablus, without specifying.
+Police said no Israeli forces were wounded.

 The military said a violent protest broke out as troops were operating in Nablus, with protesters hurling explosive devices at soldiers and opening fire at them.
 The soldiers fired back, the military said.

-The military was continuing to operate in another area of the West Bank, where another brief exchange of fire took place.
+The military said it also operated in a separate area of the West Bank, where another brief exchange of fire took place.

 Israeli forces have been carrying out near-daily raids in the West Bank for months, in a bid to quell a spate of attacks by Palestinians on Israelis that has since subsided.